-Connecticut Gov. Jonathan Trumbull ran the tiny, two-room store as a war office during the American Revolution.
+Connecticut Gov. Jonathan Trumbull ran the tiny, two-room store as a war office in Lebanon during the American Revolution.
 He weighed, measured and packed up barrels and boxes of his own merchandise for the cause.
-He sent off teams of oxen and carts and dealt powder and musket balls to the militiamen.
+He sent off teams of oxen and carts to the Continental Army and dealt powder and musket balls to the militiamen.

 Throughout the American Revolution, Connecticut's Council of Safety met in the Trumbull store next to his house on Lebanon Green.
 Visitors included George Washington, Henry Knox, Israel Putnam, Marquis de Lafayette and Count Rochambeau.
 Both the house and the War Office still sit on the mile-long green.

 Washington called Jonathan Trumbull 'the first of the patriots.'
 The Trumbull store earned Connecticut the nickname, 'The Provision State.'

 Trumbull was the only colonial governor who sided with the rebels during the Revolutionary War.
 He was also one of the few Americans governors of both a colony and a state.

 Before the war, he accumulated great wealth as one of the most prominent shipping merchants in the colonies.

 Born Oct.
 12, 1710, he had graduated from Harvard and studied for the ministry.
 He had a license to preach at Colchester, Conn., but he joined the family business after his brother disappeared at sea and his father got too old to work.

 His sloops, schooners, brigantines and snows came into New London and Norwich carrying goods from a wide commercial network including the east coast of North America, the West Indies and Europe.